hhamdan95/P2PChatApp/README.md

 - Another option would be to import the project to an IDE like Eclipse or IntelliJ IDEA and re-build it.
 ### How to run?
 1. Run the server: `start-server.bat`.
 2. Run the client: `start-server.bat`.
-(You can run multiple clients!)
+(Note: You can run multiple clients!)
 3. Enjoy chatting!